 Day 4: Fortescue Bay (breathwork + plunge)

 Evening 1: Tonight, we meet our hand-crafted Tasmanian journals.
-Around the fire or tucked up in the lodge looking across the vast Southern Ocean we begin our writing.
-Alice introduces you to Wild Wellness and it’s three pillars; connection, care and commitment.
+Around the lodge fire or looking across the vast Southern Ocean we begin our writing.
+Alice introduces you to Wild Wellness and its three pillars; connection, care and commitment.
 Of the ‘three C’s’ this evening the sun sets as we contemplate connection.

 Evening 3: Our final night is about commitment.
 Wellness doesn’t just happen in four days.
 It’s not about escaping life - your retreat is lifelong with Wild Wellness.
 We make our commitments in writing and ensure we have plenty of fun, nature, walking and joy weaved in.

 Upon arrival at Stewarts Bay, we will make our way down to the jetty where a private boat will be waiting to depart for our short trip across to Denman’s Cove at 1.15 pm.
 Cruising with views back to Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.